skynetservices/skydns1/README.md

 ### Call backs
 Registering a call back is similar to registering a service.
-A service that registered a call back will receive an HTTP (TODO(miek): where what how exactly?).
-Every time something changes in the service: the callback is executed.
+A service that registers a call back will receive an HTTP request.
-A callback stays active, until it is deleted (TODO(miek): yes/no?).
+Every time something changes in the service: the callback is executed, currently they are called when the service is deleted.

 `curl -X PUT -L http://localhost:8080/skydns/callbacks/1001 -d '{"Name":"TestService","Version":"1.0.0","Environment":"Production","Region":"Test","Host":"web1.site.com",Reply:"web2.example.nl","Port":5441}'`

 This will result in the call back being sent to `web2.example.nl` on port 5441.
+The callback itself will be a HTTP DELETE:

-TODO(miek): Deleting callbacks?
+`curl -X DELETE -L http://web2.example.nl:5441/skydns/callbacks/1001` d '{"Name":"TestService","Version":"1.0.0","Environment":"Production","Region":"Test","Host":"web1.site.com}'`

 TODO(miek): Callbacks will be deleted when all services are removed.
 However when a service
-    is readded, the callback will not be called (because there is none)...
+    is re-added, the callback will not be called (because there is none)...

 ##Discovery (DNS)
 You can find services by querying SkyDNS via any DNS client or utility.
 It uses a known domain syntax with wildcards to find matching services.